In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 Read this - How to create .NET 5 API in Visual Studio Code?

-28. How to implement Repository pattern in ASP.Net Core project?
+28. How to implement a Repository pattern in the ASP.Net Core project?

 It is a very popular design pattern used widely.

-To implement repository pattern in ASP.Net Core project, follow this –
+To implement a repository pattern in the ASP.Net Core project, follow this –

-• Place DbContext dependent code in Repository class.
+- Place DbContext dependent code in the Repository class.

-• In Controller class, call the CRUD methods defined in interface.
+- In the Controller class, call the CRUD methods defined in the interface.

 29. What is Content Negotiation?